Hear this song and remember

 - Historical Domain Character: The Romanov family was real, although Dmitry, Vlad, and Gleb are invented (though representative of actual types of people in the era).

 - Historical Hero Upgrade: But of course for a musical depicting Anastasia's survival.
 The Romanovs still have a very small role, although we get to spend a little time with them in the prologue, where they are depicted in a family context, with emphasis on Nicholas dancing with his young daughter and the sisters dancing with their suitors.
-In reality, the Romanovs were hardly ideal rulers, leaning toward oppression of ethnic minorities among other things.
+In reality, the Romanovs were hardly ideal rulers, leaning toward the oppression of ethnic minorities, among other things.
 The story also starts considerably before the revolution, but their mismanagement of World War I is not even mentioned.
-They've historically gotten a good deal of sympathy due to the way they were horrifically killed (with Anastasia herself having been only seventeen when she faced the guns), and the Soviets were so much worse; or possibly because Anastasia is the heroine of the story and they become automatically sympathetic as her lost family.
+They've historically gotten a good deal of sympathy due to the way they were horrifically killed (with Anastasia herself having been only seventeen when she faced the guns), and the Soviets were pretty terrible in their own ways.note Plus, because Anastasia is the heroine of the story, they automatically become sympathetic due to being her dead family members.

-- I Am Not My Father: The reason for Gleb's HeelFace Turn is a determination to not be like his father, who was one of the guards who killed the Romanovs and lived with that horrific memory the rest of his life.
+- I Am Not My Father: The reason for Gleb's Heel–Face Turn is a determination to not be like his father, who was one of the guards who killed the Romanovs and lived with that horrific memory the rest of his life.
 Though it takes him until the end of the show to get there, for most of it he tries to convince himself that his father did the right thing and that he'll follow in his footsteps if need be when it comes to Anya.